About the Journal

 Managing Editors' work involves the following steps:

-Step 0-1: Meet via email, Zoom, or Skype to discuss the Team's self-organization (who is doing what and how) and Step 1.
+Step 0-1: Meet via email, Zoom, or MS Teams to discuss the Team's self-organization (who is doing what and how) and Step 1.

 Step 1.
 Quick judgment.
 (7-10 days).
 The 3 Managing Editors (you) make a first decision on the manuscript:

-The submitted manuscript would be rejected at this stage either because it is out of the Focus and Scope of the journal OR due to unsalvageable problems with the quality of its argumentation, grounding, and/or research that would not promise an important contribution and productive dialogue in the DP field.
+The submitted manuscript would be rejected at this stage either because it is outside the journal's Focus and Scope OR because it presents unsalvageable problems with its argumentation, grounding, and/or research that would not promise an important contribution or productive dialogue in the DP field.
 A rejection of the manuscript should be based on the three Managing Editors' consensus about rejection.
-In this case the Managing Editors should notify the authors and their manuscript has been rejected.
+In this case, the Managing Editors should notify the authors that their manuscript has been rejected.
 Their e-mail should be informative and polite.
 The Managing Editors also inform the Editors-in-Chief about their decision.

 If the Managing Editors disagree with each other or find the manuscript promising, the manuscript moves to the next step, step 2.
-In some cases, the Managing Editors may send the manuscript back to the author(s) for correcting gross errors and issues potentially distracting future reviewers.
+In some cases, the Managing Editors may send the manuscript back to the author(s) for correction of gross errors and issues that could distract future reviewers.

 Step 2.
 Starting a peer review process.
-After the Managing Editors inform the Editors-in-Chief that the manuscript goes to a full external review.
+After the Managing Editors inform the Editors-in-Chief that the manuscript is going to a full external review.

-The Managing Editors jointly select 4-5 referees, peer reviewers competent in the field of the submitted manuscript scholarship, and send them the manuscript upon their agreement.
-The referees can be selected from the pool of DPJ referees or outside of this pool (e.g., using Google ScholarERIC and keywords of the manuscript) – in the latter case, referees must register on the DPJ site.
-Please use a pre-designed invitation letter and guidelines for reviewers (available on the DPJ site - http://dpj.pitt.edu/ojs/index.php/dpj1/about/editorialPolicies#peerReviewProcess) and send the invitations through the DPJ site.
+The Managing Editors jointly select 4-5 referees, peer reviewers competent in the field of the submitted manuscript, and send them the manuscript upon their agreement.
+The referees can be selected from the pool of DPJ referees or outside of this pool (e.g., using Google Scholar, ERIC, and keywords of the manuscript) – in the latter case, referees must register on the DPJ site.
+Please use the pre-designed invitation letter and guidelines for reviewers (available on the DPJ site: http://dpj.pitt.edu/ojs/index.php/dpj1/about/editorialPolicies#peerReviewProcess) and send the invitations via the DPJ site.

-At the same time, the Managing Editors should check the existence of all the components of the manuscript file and metadata.
-The following components should be submitted both in the metadata and within the body of the manuscript main document: Title, Abstract, Keywords, and References.
-In case there is a discrepancy, please contact Ana Marjanovic-Shane, one of the DPJ Main Editors (anamshane@gmail.com).
+At the same time, the Managing Editors should verify the presence of all components of the manuscript file and its metadata.
+The following components should be submitted both in the metadata and in the body of the main manuscript: Title, Abstract, Keywords, and References.
+In case of a discrepancy, please contact Ana Marjanovic-Shane, one of the DPJ Main Editors (anamshane@gmail.com).

 The referees will have about 4 weeks to provide their reviews to the Managing Editors (DPJ website will provide a reminder to the referees).

-The Managing Editors compose a response to the author(s), explaining the basis for their authorial judgments, informed by the external reviewers, and decision.
+The Managing Editors compose a response to the author(s), explaining the basis for their authorial judgments, informed by the external reviewers ' decision.

 If they cannot make the decision, the editor-in-chief is assigned to make it (or the deputy of the editor-in-chief depending on circumstances (~1 week).